kakaijiro/snake-game/README.md

 wasm-pack build --target web
 ```

 The development server will automatically reload when you refresh the browser.
+Note that WebAssembly modules are not hot-reloaded, so you'll need to manually refresh after rebuilding.

 ### Modifying TypeScript Code

-Changes to TypeScript files will be automatically picked up by webpack-dev-server with hot module replacement.
+Changes to TypeScript files will be automatically picked up by webpack-dev-server with hot module replacement (HMR).
+The browser will update without a full page reload.

+### Modifying HTML/CSS

+Changes to `index.html` and inline styles will be picked up by webpack-dev-server.
+For CSS changes, you may need to refresh the page.

 ## Optimization